-Distributions of small benefit amounts under this section are, in general, automatically processed on a quarterly basis (but not less frequently than annually), beginning with the fourth quarter of 2020.
+Distributions of small benefit amounts under this section are, in general, automatically processed on a quarterly basis (but not less frequently than annually).
 Accounts that are invested in a self-directed brokerage account or are subject to a domestic relations order are not included in the automatic small benefit distribution process.

 You may elect to have some or all of your cashout rolled over to an IRA or another qualified retirement plan, including a Section 403(b) annuity or governmental Section 457 plan.
 To initiate a cash-out or rollover distribution, contact the Trustee where your accounts are invested.
-If your benefits are distributed before age 55, Federal early distribution tax penalties may apply unless you roll over the benefit.
+If your benefits are distributed before age 59 1/2, Federal early distribution tax penalties may apply unless you roll over the benefit.
+Please see the "Taxation of Benefits" section for more information, and consult your tax advisor.